mtib/huawei-metrics-exporter/README.md

 # HUAWEI Metrics Exporter

 A single binary which scrapes the HUAWEI router web interface for all device information.
 Can be used as metrics for connection strenth and speed as well as data usage.
-It includes information which is hidden on the web interface.
+It includes information which are hidden on the web interface.

 It currently outputs JSON which can be piped into a file and then uploaded to a service like homeassistant or archived and analyzed manually.
 I am planning to implement an OpenMetrics output format at some point for use with prometheus.